Dileep17/CucumberMVN/README.md

 1. TAGS - Done
     `mvn test -Dcucumber.options='--tags "@simple"'`
     Above runs only features & scenarios that are tagged as @simple
-2. Project related info for reports
+2. Project related info for reports - Done project name is added to cucumber-reporting.properties
 3. Gradle file with parallel execution